-6.4 Financing
+5.4 Financing

 The Committee on Climate Change estimates that the cost of getting to net zero in the UK is less than 1% of GDP and that this will mostly pay for itself over time because the investment in measures to improve energy efficiency will bring major financial savings in operating costs (figure 29).
-In addition, net-zero will yield significant co-benefits, such as improved air quality (e.g. from burning less fossil fuels, particularly in transport), health improvements (e.g. due to more efficient homes, improved diets and active travel) and jobs in the low-carbon transition.
-The counterfactual is that if we do not act then we will face massive costs from having to cope with the effects of unabated climate change.
+In addition, net-zero will yield significant co-benefits, such as health improvements from fewer households in fuel poverty, improved diets, better air quality and active travel, which will also bring financial benefits, such as improved productivity as a result of less ill health.